ckoch786/prayer-times/README.md

  All customization should be straight forward, the only ones that may be a problem are: longitude, latitude and timezone.
 To get these I would just go to the islamicfinder.org site and get the prayer times for the week, get the URL and search for the needed values.
- A sample URL is included below See: URL Samples.
+ A sample URL is included below See: URL Samples.<br>
  I hope eventually make this easier by utilizing the customization from solar.el (part of calendar)

 * Usage:
   M-x prayer-times

  URL Samples:
  http://www.islamicfinder.org/prayerService.php?country=usa&city=toledo&state=OH&zipcode=43607&latitude=41.6484&longitude=-83.6037&timezone=-5.0&HanfiShafi=1&pmethod=5&fajrTwilight1=&fajrTwilight2=&ishaTwilight=0&ishaInterval=0&dhuhrInterval=1&maghribInterval=1&dayLight=1&page_background=&table_background=&table_lines=&text_color=&link_color=&prayerFajr=&prayerSunrise=&prayerDhuhr=&prayerAsr=&prayerMaghrib=&prayerIsha=&lang=&lookChange=1